jonmarimba/CocoaREST/README.md

 You may get any kind of ObjC type in the `results` property, anything from NSArray to NSDictionary, NSString to NSNumber, etc. Because of the JSON parser, these results (or the objects in a collection) may not always be of the classes you might expect.
 So be sure to ask for a value's -class when testing the services.

+UUIDs: For backwards-compatibility with MGTwitterEngine, each Task object contains a unique string identifier (or UUID), created inside -init.
+These unique string identifiers are compatible with MGTwitterEngine's and may be used as keys in dictionaries if you so desire.
+However, they are deprecated, to be removed in the (hopefully near) future.
+If anything, the task itself should be stored in a collection, but usually this is not necessary, as each task encapsulates sufficient information inside it for determining any contextual information needed to understand the returned data.

 Other people's Source Code used in this project